armijnhemel/devicecode/README.md

 ```

 but of course you could also use an existing Git clone from for example GitHub.
-You might want to change the value of `AUTHOR` in the file `src/devicecode.py`
+If you are using Git support (see later) You might want to change the value of
-(this will be made configurable soon).
+`AUTHOR` in the file `src/devicecode.py` (this will be made configurable soon).

 The script will create the following directory structure inside the Git
 repository: